 “New York City is the most interesting place in the world.
 I’ve always lived and worked in and around the city.
 I want to share it with other people, but I want to go beyond the typical tourist spots.
 I want to show people the real New York, the neighborhoods where New Yorkers live, work, and play.”

-Eric lives in Brooklyn’s Bedford-Stuyvesant neighborhood with his wife of 15 years, Catherine, research assistant in Pediatric Oncology at Columbia Presbyterian and an avid runner.
+Eric lives in Brooklyn’s Bedford-Stuyvesant neighborhood.
 When Eric is not working on growing the business he spends his time going to the theater, biking, cooking/eating, reading, exercising, relaxing at the beach, exploring neighborhoods and traveling.
 He received his bachelor’s degree in psychology from the State University of New York College at Oswego and his MBA from Baruch City University of New York.

 He looks forward to showing you his New York and other cities he enjoys.